blittable/essembly/design.md

 2. Raft consensus (with transactional and otherwise),
 3. Blockchain consenus (Tendermint / Cosmos),
 4. The modality of the database: document, graph, rdbms

+### The development story

+1. What's the best release cycle?
+2. How do we enforce code reviews and unit testing?

 ## Other Notes: